Or. Admin. R. 411-320-0080 - [Effective until 12/27/2022] Application and Eligibility Determination

 prior to the eligibility redetermination date.

-(7) ELIGIBILITY FOR SCHOOL AGED CHILDREN.
+(7) ELIGIBILITY FOR SCHOOL-AGED CHILDREN.

-Eligibility for school aged children is always provisional.
+Eligibility for school-aged children is always provisional.

-(a) Eligibility determinations for school
+(a) Eligibility determinations for

-who have had school aged testing completed.
+age and who have had school-aged testing completed.

-(b) Eligibility determinations for school
+(b) Eligibility determinations for

-aged children may be completed:
+school-aged children may be completed:

-(A) Up to age
+(A) Up

-of an intellectual disability; and
+condition of an intellectual disability; and

-(B) Up to age 22 for school aged children who
+(B) Up to age 22 for school-aged children who

 are provisionally eligible based on a diagnosed condition of an other